nuthanc/angular_course/cmp-databinding-start/README.md

 * Define element property in server-element Component
 * Add @Input() decorator to it to expose it to other Components
 * Use it as Property binding in App component

+### Assigning an Alias to Custom Properties

+* Alias can be used for the property by passing the alias name in the argument of Input Decorator
+* That alias name is what is exposed now to the outside world